ehmatthes/heroku-buildpack-python/README.md

 # Deploying a project

-You should not be using this buildpack to deploy a production project.
+You should not be using this buildpack to deploy a production project yet.
 This is currently a demonstration project, and will be changed and possibly broken without warning.
 That said, I welcome people trying to deploy their projects with this buildpack, and reporting any [successes or failures](https://github.com/ehmatthes/heroku-buildpack-python/issues/10).

 These steps assume you are already using Git to manage your project, and that you have the [Heroku CLI](https://devcenter.heroku.com/articles/getting-started-with-python?singlepage=true#set-up) installed.
 To deploy your project: